Audrina Patridge and Ryan Cabrera Break Up Again

 E!
 News confirmed the split on Monday.
 The two ended their romance a few weeks ago.

 Fans watched the two develop a romance back in 2010 during the reality TV star's time on The Hills.
 However, they eventually went their separate ways.
 Patridge went on to date professional BMX rider, Corey Bohan, on and off again for a years.
 The two then tied the knot in November 2016 just a few months after they welcomed their daughter Kirra Max Bohan.
-Sadly, their marriage was short-lived and Partridge filed for divorce in September 2017.
+Their marriage was short-lived and Partridge filed for divorce in September 2017.
+She also obtained a temporary restraining order against her ex and accused him of domestic violence; however, no charges were filed against him.

 It wasn't until earlier this year that Patridge and Cabrera sparked romance rumors.
 The two were spotted hitting up W Hollywood jazz nights in April and getting cozy at the 2018 Stagecoach country music festival.
 They soon became "pretty serious" and enjoyed a romantic couples getaway to Mexico.